Help with paying rent

 We will always try to come to an affordable arrangement with you to start making repayments against your arrears.
 As long as you keep to this arrangement and your arrears decrease, we will not take any further action against your tenancy.

-If you are struggling to pay your rent, it is important that you contact us and speak to an income officer straight away.
+If you are struggling to pay your rent, it is important that you contact us and speak to your money matters co-ordinator straight away.
 They can give you advice about applying for benefits that you might be eligible for.
 They can also give you basic advice on organising your debts and refer you for specialist help where appropriate.

 Support available includes:

-- NCHA's Community Support team, who can help with benefits, debt, and budgeting
+- Our Community Support team, who can help with benefits, debt, and budgeting

-- Referring you to NCHA's Debt and Welfare Benefits Advisor, who is part of our Welfare reform team, and can help if your tenancy is at risk, or if specialist debt advice is required
+- Referring you to our Debt and Benefit Advisor, who is part of our Welfare Reform team, and can help if your tenancy is at risk

 - Other specialist support agencies in your area.

 We have a dedicated Welfare Reform team who can help with new claims for Universal Credit.
 They can support you with changes to your circumstances, rearranging payment plans, and benefit calculations (so you know what to expect).
-You can email them at ASHWelfareReformTeam@ncha.org.uk.
+They can also help you to manage your existing Universal Credit claim and payments to your rent account more effectively.
+Contact us to get in touch with them.